davew306/VBA-challenge/README.md

 # VBA-challenge

+All Three years can be run with the same code

 This file first defines the headers.
 Then it declares the variables.
 Then there is a for loop for all the rows with data.